aDernnell/simple-reactive-dom/docs/README.md

 import { createDebouncer, tick } from '@adernnell/simplereactivedom/utils/debounce';
 import { readable, writable, derived, isReadable, isWritable, readonly, get} from '@adernnell/simplereactivedom/stores';

-// Everithing is also exported from the main bundle import {
+// Everything is also exported from the main module import {
     html, text, node,
     when, call, opt,